Help get Gen Y into the Property Market

 Did you know that one coffee each day from a cafe can add up to more than $1000 per year?
 If you don’t believe us - check this out.

 1x medium coffee ~ $4.50 x 5 working days in a week = $22.50

 $22.50 x 48 weeks (one working year less 4 weeks annual leave) = $1080

-Take a forensic approach to your incoming and outgoings, do you have a gym membership you’re not using, can you get a better price on your car insurance etc?
-By saving a few dollars here and there will add up to larger monthly savings that will contribute to your home deposit.
+Take a forensic approach to your incoming and outgoings -- do you have a gym membership you’re not using, can you get a better price on your car insurance etc?
+By putting aside a few dollars here and there, your clever budgeting will add up to larger monthly savings that will contribute to your home deposit.

 3 - Keep Yourself Accountable

 When saving, keep yourself accountable and treat your savings as an expense that you have no choice of paying.
 Find a system that works for you, maybe have your savings direct debited from your account each month or transfer them into a separate account that isn’t easy to withdraw from.
 The harder it is to withdraw from your savings, the less likely you will be to do it.

 4 - Ask For Help

 If you can, give Mum and Dad a call.
 Buying a house now isn’t as easy as it was back in their day and if they’re able to we’re sure they can help you.
 You don’t need to necessarily ask them for a loan but if they can go guarantor for you, it will give you a ton of extra points at the bank.